 A popular set thanks to the generous cooking capacity of the 2 pans that are ideal for preparing large meals.
-Set includes an 11" deep square pan and a 12" round pan with tempered glass lids.
+Set includes an 11-inch deep square pan and a 12-inch round pan with tempered glass lids.
 Steam rack, fry basket, and recipe book add to the sets' versatility.

 Due to its size, the round pan tends to cook a bit unevenly – hotter in the middle than around the diameter of the pan.
 A few reports of food sticking.

-A 9 1/2" pan and square fry pan complete with lids, steam rack, fry basket and cookbook make this complete set a good choice for preparing mid-sized meals.
+A 9 1/2-inch pan and square fry pan complete with lids, steam rack, fry basket and cookbook make this complete set a good choice for preparing mid-sized meals.